thomasleese/barebones/README.md

 # Barebones

-_A simple python interpreter for an extended Barebones language._
+_Interpreter for an extended Barebones language written in Python._

 ## Installation